xqzhu/aporeto/README.md

 # aporeto
 - Files for internship application to apreto
 - 3 problems
-- Details in README.md in each folder
+- For details, you can refer to README.md in each folder